EFX Allocations and Orientations on Bipartite Multi-graphs: A Complete Picture: Abstract

 \section{Abstract}

-We consider the fundamental problem of \emph{fairly} allocating a set of indivisible items among agents having valuations that are represented by a \emph{multi-graph} -- here, agents appear as the vertices and items as the edges between them and each vertex (agent) only values the set of its incident edges (items).
+We consider the fundamental problem of \emph{fairly} allocating a set of indivisible items among agents having valuations that are represented by a \emph{multi-graph} -- here, agents appear as vertices and items as edges between them and each vertex (agent) only values the set of its incident edges (items).
 The goal is to find a fair, i.e., \emph{envy-free up to any item} ($\efx$) allocation.
 This model has recently been introduced by \cite{christodoulou2023fair} where they show that $\efx$ allocations always exist on simple graphs for \emph{monotone} valuations, i.e., where any two agents can share at most one edge (item).
 A natural question arises as to what happens when we go beyond simple graphs and study various classes of multi-graphs?

 We answer the above question affirmatively for the valuation class of \emph{bipartite multi-graphs} and \emph{multi-cycles}.
-Our main positive result is that $\efx$ allocations on bipartite multi-graphs (and multi-cycles) always exist and can be computed in polynomial time for \emph{additive} valuations.
-We, therefore, push the frontiers of our understanding of $\efx$ allocations and expand the scenarios where they are known to exist for an arbitrary number of agents.
+The main contribution of this work is to establish the existence of $\efx$ allocations on bipartite multi-graphs for \emph{monotone} valuations and on multi-cycles for \emph{$\mms$-feasible} valuations.
+We also present pseudo-polynomial time algorithms to compute $\efx$ allocations for the above settings.
+Furthermore, we show that for bipartite multi-graphs with \emph{cancelable} valuations, $\efx$ allocations can be computed in polynomial time.
+We thus deepen the understanding of $\ef$ allocations by expanding the spectrum of settings in which they are guaranteed to exist for an arbitrary number of agents.

-Next, we study $\efx$ \emph{orientations} (i.e., allocations where every item is allocated to one of its two endpoint agents) and give a complete picture of when they exist for bipartite multi-graphs dependent on two parameters---the number of edges shared between any two agents and the diameter of the graph.
-Finally, we prove that it is $\np$-complete to determine whether a given fair division instance on a bipartite multi-graph admits an $\efx$ orientation.
+Next, we study $\efx$ \emph{orientations} (allocations where every item is assinged to one of its two endpoint agents) and provide a complete characterization of their existence on bipartite multi-graphs in terms of two key parameters---the number of edges shared between any two agents and the diameter of the graph.
+Finally, we prove that it is $\np$-complete to determine whether a given fair division instance on a bipartite multi-graph admits an $\efx$ orientation, even with a constant number of agents.